llwatkin/final-project/js/lore/json/README.md

-Here's an overview of what is in each json file in this filder, and how to use them.
+Here's an overview of what is in each json file in this folder, and how to use them.

 ## `_loreKeys.json`
 *Basic templates for world data and and country data.*